-My Ultimate Tim Tam Brownies have the irresistible denseness of a perfect brownie but an amazing crunchy top.
+My Ultimate Tim Tam Brownies are irresistibly dense and fudgy like a perfect brownie should be, with an amazing crunchy top.

 So, who doesn’t love a Tim Tam?
 In Australia, they’re the ultimate biscuit to have with a cuppa, dunked in a cuppa, used as a straw to slurp your cuppa.
 Tim Tam Slam, baby.
 Yeah!
 If you haven’t tried it, do it today!
 (Clears throat).
 Excuse me.
 I digress.

 Anyway, it’s nearly Australia Day and it’s time for some true blue, aussie food.
+An Aussie dessert recipe to be exact.
 Last year I brought you the Giant Wagon Wheel (a personal dream come true) and some scrumptious Slow Cooked Lamb and Rosemary pies.
 This year, I wanted to bring you even more, so there’s quite a line up over the next two weeks.

 What is more iconic that the great Aussie Tim Tam, I thought?
 So I figured my Ultimate Tim Tam Brownies were the best way to get these shamelessly Aussie recipes started.
 Don’t you agree?
 I tried something a little different with this brownie recipe by using sweetened condensed milk in the batter.
 It worked a treat.
 But the absolute jewel in the crown of these brownies is the crispy, crunchy top layer.